madhavgupta2775/ACM-R2/README.md

 I had started compcoding around 5-6 weeks ago, with no programming experience.
 Currently I have done everything in given in the ACM roadmap.

-I have given 12 real contests and around 10 virtual contests.
+Have given 12 real contests and around 10 virtual contests.

-I had started studying intermediate/advanced algorithms on the suggestion of CompCoding group seniors after I became Specialist/Cyan on codeforces.
+Started studying intermediate/advanced algorithms on the suggestion of CompCoding group seniors after I became Specialist/Cyan on codeforces.

 no longer specialist (for now) :smiling_face_with_tear: